 Artificial plants do not require pruning or trimming.
 This would be a relief to someone choosing an artificial bonsai, for example.
 Artificial plants do not die.
 Their leaves will not yellow or whither with age.
 They are a good alternative to those who lack the proverbial “green thumb” and may either under- or over-water their plants.

 The water issue is a huge reason why individuals and companies choose artificial plants over live interior plants.
 Whether it is one plant or an entire million-dollar interiorscape project, plants need to be watered over time.
 This costs money and can be bad for the environment.
-In areas that are prone to drought, such as our headquarters of Las Vegas, companies may be asked to scale back unnecessary watering or to turn off the hose as much as possible.
+In areas that are prone to drought, such as our Showroom and Production Center in Las Vegas, companies may be asked to scale back unnecessary watering or to turn off the hose as much as possible.
 Artificial plants require no watering.
 They are better for the environment in that regard, compared to live interior plants that require continual watering.

 Live interior plants attract bugs and other pests.
 Cats and dogs may chew on their leaves.